-Studies have found that playing in nature offers a multitude of benefits including psychological well-being, cognitive growth, physical health and social, spiritual and tangible health.
-It has also been shown to increase a child’s concern for their natural environment.
+Studies have found that playing in nature offers a multitude of benefits including psychological well-being, cognitive growth, physical health benefits and social, spiritual and tangible health benefits.
+It has also been shown to increase a child’s concern for their natural environment and natural resources.
+It is particularly important that caregivers get children out into nature during early childhood to promote cognitive development, stimulates creativity and problem solving skills and increased concentration.
 The most recent study recommends that everyone – kids and adults – get at least 120 minutes a week in nature.
 So how do you do that?
 We have some ideas for incorporating nature play throughout the year.

 Nature Play in the Garden

-7) Put a low balance beam across the center of your garden for easy harvesting.
+At Home: Put a low balance beam across the center of your vegetable garden for easy harvesting.
 The kids will enjoy walking across it all summer, too.

 Play that Supports Wildlife

 We take care of the things we value.
 If we want to raise young conservationists who value nature, helping them to create an awe and love for it is a good step.
 These are a few easy ways to encourage a love of wildlife.

 8) Build a Bat House

 At Home: Did you know that bats are extremely helpful at keeping mosquitoes at bay?
 The Bat Conservation International website will give you directions at building your own bat house, or you can order a kit.

 Around Town: Three Rivers Parks have installed bat houses around park buildings in most parks.
 You can also observe bats at the Elm Creek Archery Range around dusk.
 The Minnesota Zoo has African Fruit Bats on its Tropics Trail.

 At Home: You really don’t have to go far to see birds.
 We’ve identified numerous backyards birds both by site and by using the Minnesota DNR’s bird songs page.